hicder/dotfiles/README.md

-# dotfiles
+# Development Configuration
-This contains the dotfiles I usually use on my development machines
+This contains the dotfiles I usually use on my development machines.
+I use a macOS and Ubuntu for development.

 ## Required
 My personal preference is neovim.
 On Mac: